Networking

 Layer Responsibility Example Protocols

-Application Layer Provides an interface for applications to access network services HTTP, HTTPS, SSH, DNS, FTP, POP/SMTP, TLS/SSL
+Application Layer Provides an interface for applications to access network services HTTP, HTTPS, SSH, DNS, FTP, SMTP, POP, IMAP

 Transport Layer Provides end-to-end communication between applications on different hosts TCP, UDP

-Internet Layer Enables communication between networks through addressing and routing IPv4, IPv6
+Internet Layer Enables communication between networks through addressing and routing IPv4, IPv6, ICMP

-Link Layer Handles the physical transmission of data over local network hardware Ethernet, Wi-Fi, MAC
+Link Layer Handles the physical transmission of data over local network hardware Ethernet, Wi-Fi, ARP

 Encapsulation (Package Wrapping)